Pronouns Teaching Resources

 We also use pronouns to identify ourselves when speaking and writing.
 For example, you might say or write, "I went to the beach with my family." or "We are a family."

-When we write, there are a variety of different types of pronouns we use, each use in different ways.
-Let's take a look at a list of some of the types of pronouns:
+When we write, there are various types of pronouns we use — each in different ways.
+Let's take a look at a list of some of the types of pronouns to add to your lesson plans!

 Personal Pronouns